Patrick Jenkins (American football)

 Patrick Jenkins (born August 20, 2003) is an American professional football defensive tackle.
 He played college football for the TCU Horned Frogs and Tulane Green Wave.

-Early life and high school
+Early life

 Jenkins attended John Ehret High School in Marrero, Louisiana.
 As a junior, he notched 17 tackles for a loss and 15 sacks, while being named the 8-5A Defensive MVP as an all-district defensive lineman.
 After his senior season, Jenkins accepted an invite to play in the All-American Bowl.

 Recruiting

 Coming out of high school, Jenkins was rated as a four-star recruit and initially committed to play college football for the LSU Tigers over offers from schools such as TCU, Arkansas, Miami, Missouri, Tennessee, and Texas A&M. He later flipped his commitment to play for the TCU Horned Frogs.

 College career

 TCU

 During his first two seasons in 2020 and 2021, Jenkins appeared in 18 games where he notched 27 tackles with five being for a loss, and a sack for the Horned Frogs.
 After the 2021 season, Jenkins entered his name into the NCAA transfer portal.